fingerprintjs/fingerprintjs/contributing.md

 yarn check:dts
 ```

-To check that the package is compatible with server side rendering, build the project and run:
+To check that the package is compatible with server-side rendering, build the project and run:

 ```bash
 yarn check:ssr